 Lutetium-177-Dotatate (Lutathera®) is a combined radionuclide-peptide, which selectively binds to and is internalized by cells expressing somatostatin (SSR2) receptor.
 The radionuclide’s subsequent beta-emission results in free radical generation and subsequent DNA destruction leading to cell death.
 Lutetium-177-Dotatate has been shown to lead to longer progression-free and overall survival, as evidenced in the NETTER-1 trial [3,4,5].

-Lutetium-177-Dotatate Theragnostic and Treatment Protocol

 Lutetium-177-Dotatate therapy requires a pretreatment diagnostic Gallium-68-Dotatate PET/CT imaging study to demonstrate that the tumor is Dotatate-avid [9].
 The standard FDA-approved treatment protocol of Lutetium-177-Dotatate is 7.4 GBq (200 mCi) administered intravenously in 4 separate occasions across 8-week intervals.
 To promote radiopharmaceutical uptake by the tumor, long-acting somatostatin is discontinued for 4 weeks prior to therapy, and short acting somatostatin is discontinued 24 hours prior to therapy [4,5].

 While multiple studies have demonstrated efficacy of Lutetium-177-Dotatate in the treatment of NETs, this therapy is not without risk, with the most common adverse effects being nausea, vomiting, and abdominal pain, and with rarer complications including renal impairment and myelodysplastic syndrome [3,4,5,6,12].
 Of importance, carcinoid crisis is a rare but potentially life-threatening complication of therapy.